 Going to sailing school is like any other educational program.
 It takes time, money, and commitment.
-Matt and I very much believe this was the best choice for us.
+Matt and I very much believe this was the best choice for us and for everyone actually.
 Winging it would be very stressful on us as a couple and as individuals, not to mention, it could also lead to potentially serious injuries and huge costly repairs.

-So what did we decide?
+So what sailing school did we decide?
 Click me